chicleee/Image-Matching-Paper-List/README.md

 # Image-Matching-Paper-List
-A personal list of papers and resources for image matching and pose estimation, including perspective images and panoramas (marked with :globe_with_meridians:).
+A personal list of papers and resources for image matching, pose estimation and some other 3D reconstruction tasks, including perspective images and panoramas (marked with :globe_with_meridians:).

 ---
 - [Sparse matching (detector-based)](#sparse)